 Service-learning is an educational strategy that allows students the opportunity to apply important course concepts through significant service to the community.
 A number of faculty members at Saint Anselm have integrated service-learning into their courses.
-Every semester the Meelia Center for Community Engagement manages service-learning placement and support for about 10 academic departments, over 20 courses and around 220 service-learners.
+Every semester, the Meelia Center for Community Engagement manages service-learning placement and support for a dozen academic departments, nearly 20 courses and around 250 service-learners.
 Students apply course learning goals at sites selected specifically for their classes.
-The Meelia Center's student coordinating staff manages the placement of service-learners at nearly fifty community learning sites.
+The Meelia Center's student coordinating staff manages and supports the placement of service-learners at nearly fifty community learning sites

 Service-learners have the opportunity to work with infants, K-12 schools, English language learners, homeless teens, elderly coping with Alzheimer's, hospice patients and victims of domestic violence to name a few.
-Most service-learners go into the community for their learning, although on-campus opportunities exist.
-In addition, many Fine Arts students engage in class-based art related service to the community, while other departments allow students to perform research into questions posed by the community.
-Learning opportunities exist for all levels of experience, and all interests.
+Most service-learners go into the community for their learning, although on-campus opportunities exist, including through Access Academy where Manchester high school students from more than 25 countries come to campus for student and faculty taught classes.
+In addition, many Fine Arts students engage in class-based art projects in support of community, while other departments allow students to perform research into questions posed by the community.
+Learning opportunities exist for all levels of experience and all interests.